gitlabhq/gitlab-runner/docs/commands/README.md

 ### Multiple services

-By specifying the `--service-name` flag, it is possible to have multiple GitLab Runner services installed, with multiple separate configurations.
+By specifying the `--service` flag, it is possible to have multiple GitLab Runner services installed, with multiple separate configurations.

 ## Run-related commands